gregpechiro/golang-sizeof.tips/README.md

 Try online version [here](http://sizeof.gregpechiro.com/).

-# NOTE I need to re-write the readme
+# NOTE: I need to re-write the readme

 ## Aim
 Provide comfortable tool to see how fields in struct are aligned,